 Note: This product is currently undergoing a revision and will be available again soon!

-We are excited to add another product to our growing Adafruit Bluefruit line, this time it's the Bluefruit EZ-Link Shield: the best Bluetooth Serial shield ever made.
-Like you, we have purchased all sorts of Bluetooth shields with high expectations - we just wanted something that worked!
-But nothing ever did exactly what we wanted: there was always some configuration modes to wade through, and trying to reprogram an Arduino is impossible.
+We are excited to add another product to our growing Adafruit Bluefruit line, this time it's the Bluefruit EZ-Link: the best Bluetooth Serial Link device ever made.
+Like you, we have purchased all sorts of Bluetooth serial link modules, with high expectations - we just wanted something that worked!
+But nothing ever did exactly what we wanted: there was always some configuration modes to wade through, and using one of those other modules to reprogram an Arduino is impossible.

 So we did what we always do, we went in and engineered something better.
 Something that works!